typesplainer/typesplainer/README.md

 - Colorized output.
 Output with colors is going to make sure your eyes feel refreshed.
 - Intelligent explanation.
 Takes pluralization, pronoun usage, article usage, correct grammar into account.
 - Best in class parser.
 It does not rely on some substandard AI based description generator, instead it parses the file using [mypy](https://github.com/python/mypy)'s custom parser and shows the most accurate description

+## Contribute

+Contributions are appreciated.
+See the TODO.md file or open issues